-The Canada-Wide Early Learning and Child Care Agreement (CWELCC) will:
+The Canada-Wide Early Learning and Child Care (CWELCC) System:

-- Give families access to more affordable and high-quality child care options
+- Gives families more affordable child care options

-- Help lower child care fees for eligible families
+- Helps lower child care fees for eligible families

-- Reimbursements will be issued by the child care provider to eligible families by end of year.
+Refunds will be issued by the provider to families by the end of the year.

 For licensed child care service providers - apply

-- Licensed child care providers that choose not to participate may continue to operate under the existing Provincial licensing and regulatory framework.
-Those providers will not receive the applicable funding and may continue to set their own parent fees.
+- Licensed providers not participating in CWELCC may continue to operate under the existing Provincial licensing and regulatory framework and set their own fees.

 Existing child care programs and prospective child care service providers can visit the Ministry of Education website for information on how to set up a licensed child care program.